 How does ELGA solve water purity problems for GC and GC-MS?

-ELGA’s expertise and long-established reputation ensure that its experienced team can help customers to determine the particular water purity requirements for their applications.
-The Company offers a number of water purification systems that have been proved to meet the requirements for GC and GC-MS. For example, the bench-top PURELAB Chorus 1 Analytical Research point-of-use system consistently delivers ultrapure water of 18.2 MΩ.cm (Type I/I+) and TOC less than 2ppb, suitable for all the most sensitive applications.
+ELGA’s expertise and long-established reputation ensures that its experienced team can help customers to determine the particular water purity requirements for their applications.
+We offer a number of water purification systems that have been proved to meet the requirements for GC and GC-MS. For example, the bench-top PURELAB Chorus 1 analytical research point-of-use system consistently delivers ultrapure water of 18.2 MΩ.cm (Type I/I+) and TOC less than 2ppb, suitable for all the most sensitive applications.
 General-purpose GC requirements can be met by a number of systems producing Type II+ or better.